The Lisska Center for Intellectual Engagement

 Examples of prestigious fellowships include the Rhodes Scholarship, the Marshall Scholarship, Fulbright awards, the Harry S. Truman Scholarship, the Barry M. Goldwater Scholarship in Science and Mathematics, the Morris K. Udall Scholarship in National Environmental Policy, National Science Foundation Fellowships, the Boren Scholarship for International Study, DAAD (German Academic Exchange) grants, and many others.
 Denison is proud of the many students and alumni who have won such awards over the years.

-While some fellowship applications require an institutional endorsement and have a minimum GPA requirement, many do not.
+While some fellowship applications require an institutional endorsement and/or have a minimum GPA requirement, many do not.
 All interested students are encouraged to schedule an individual appointment and/or attend group information sessions.
 Comprehensive listings of national and international fellowships can be found on the Lisska Center's MyDenison page.

 2. Summer Scholars Program